anthocr/antarchive.neocities.org/README.md

 # Ant's Archive
-this is the code for my persoanl project / site that I plan on updating regularly.
+This is the code for my personal project / site that I plan on updating regularly.

+Here you can find my interests, proojects, and coding resources that you can use to develop your own site.